Rotline Question of the Week: Where should I position my compost bin?

 How much room will my compost bin need?

 Have more questions?
-Attend one of our composting workshops and learn more, or contact us.
+Attend one of our composting workshops or contact us to learn more.